gourmetjs/gourmet-ssr/docs/tutorial-6.md

 ### Starting the services

-At this point, our system setup is completed, but the app is not running yet.
+At this point, our system setup is complete, but the app is not running yet.
 Run the following commands.

 ```text
 npm run deploy